MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 In this block of code, we first come across another `if` statement.
 This one is checking if we are in the Overworld.
 If that is true, then a fox will be spawned.

-Next, we come across two statements we have not encourntered before: **else if**, and after that, an **else**.
-In the previous script we wrote, an `if` statement does not require an `else if` or an `else` to follow it; however, `else if` statements are useful when you want another action (spawning a hoglin) to be executed for a different case (us being in the Nether), and `else` statements are useful when you want to offer a default action (spawning a wolf) for every other case that is not mentioned in the `if` or `else if` statements (us being in any other than the Overworld and the Nether).
+Next, we come across two statements we have not encountered before: **else if**, and after that, an **else**.
+In the previous script we wrote, we noticed that an `if` statement does not require an `else if` or an `else` to follow it; however, `else if` statements are useful when you want another action (spawning a hoglin) to be executed for a different case (us being in the Nether), and `else` statements are useful when you want to offer a default action (spawning a wolf) for every other case that is not mentioned in the `if` or `else if` statements (us being in any other than the Overworld and the Nether).
 Note that you can have as many `else if` statements that you want for as many cases as you may have.

 ![Image of hoglins on soulsand in the Nether with a Nether portal in the background.](Media/ScriptingIntroduction/hoglins_in_the_nether.png)